The CQC duty of candour; being open, honest and transparent

 You cannot report the incident to anyone else unless you have either express or implied consent to do so.
 You will need to assess this on a case-by-case basis.
 The exceptions to this are:

 a. on the death of the service user;

 b. where the service user is under 16 and not competent to make a decision in relation to their care or treatment, or

 c. where the service user is 16 or over and lacks capacity in relation to the matter;

-In the above circumstances you can report the incident to a person acting lawfully on behalf of the service user.
-You cannot therefore automatically report to the family, simply because the patient has died.
-They must be ‘lawfully acting’ on behalf of the service user.
-Again you will need to assess this on a case by case basis.
+In the above circumstances, you can report the incident to a person acting lawfully on behalf of the service user.
+You cannot, therefore, automatically report to the family simply because the patient has died.

-– Put in place policies and procedures – this ensure all staff know what they must do should a notifiable safety incident occur;
+- Put in place policies and procedures – this ensures all staff know what they must do should a notifiable safety incident occur;

-– Monitor staff – this can be done via appraisals where training needs can be identified.
-If an incident does occur consider if that member of staff needs more training, performance manager or disciplinary action;
+- Monitor staff – this can be done via appraisals where training needs can be identified.
+If an incident does occur, consider if that member of staff needs more training, performance management or disciplinary action;

-– Make it easy for patients to report incidents – this may sound counter intuitive but putting notices on your website, in reception and even in surgeries so patients come to you first.
-This can help prevent the situation escalating to the GDC, CQC or a solicitor.
+- Make it easy for patients to report incidents – this may sound counterintuitive but putting notices on your website, in reception and even in surgeries so patients come to you first.
+This can help prevent the situation from escalating to the GDC, CQC or a solicitor.

 Laura Pearce, Senior Solicitor